manuel3053/wt_music_playlist_2025/docs/src/sections/sequence_diagram.typ

 == Disclaimer

-Without the integration of thymeleaf with Springboot, changes occured in the project structure.
+Without the integration of thymeleaf with Springboot, changes occurred in the project structure.
 For example the login is more manually handled (see).

 == SecurityContextHolder